CSAllenISDClassroom/scheduling-app-model-magicpizzaboxes/Functionality.md

 ### Design
 In order to display the map with all of the students classes, we will need to store all of the the classes along with their vector positions on the school.
-Using these vector positions, we can proportionaly display the classes on a map of the school.
+Using these vector positions, we can proportionally display the classes on a map of the school.
 We can then use path finding to find the path to each class while avoiding obstacles.
 In order pathfind we will have to store where the students are allowed to walk (not the walls) and where the student is allowed